Women Leaders of the Bible: Miriam, Sister of Moses

 A Leader in the Bible

 Even at a young age, Miriam was a leader.
-She knew when to follow, when to initiate, and later we learned she knew exactly when to pray.
-So, if ever you are looking for a female model of a leader, God shows you in Miriam one of His very special women of faith.
-As the Bible explains, “All the women went out after her.”
+She knew when to follow, when to initiate, and later in her life we see that she knew exactly when to pray.
+If ever you are looking for a female model of a leader, God shows you in Miriam one of His very special women of faith.

 Assisting God's People to Freedom